 - Sign in at the reception desk and show some form of ID.

-- Sign in and out every time even if she/he is known by the front office.
+- Sign in and out every time even if s/he is known by the front office.

-- Wear a Visitor ID while on campus.
+- Wear the visitor ID badge while on campus.

 - Return the badge upon leaving the campus.

 - On the sign-in sheet, indicate the purpose of the visit.

-- o Admissions
+- Admissions

 - o Financial Aid

 - Administration appointment

 - Learning Resource Center (LRC)

 - o Family

 - Children are not allowed in the classrooms, labs, or LRC due to safety factors.
 They may not be left in the reception room unattended.
 Anyone under 18 is considered a child.

 - Children of employees are only allowed to be with the employee but not in any classroom, lab, or the LRC.

-- \circ Friend
+- o Friend

-- o Current student without Identification
+- Current student w/o ID

-- o Delivery
+- Delivery

 - o Vendor

 - o Repair person

-- Other please explain.

-- Areas of the school open to visitors

-- o Administration offices

-- o Restrooms

-- Classrooms only with prior authorization by the Dean of Education, Campus President, or designee such as Program Director.

-- Visitors must adhere to the same standards of conduct as employees and students.

-- Employees are responsible for their visitors while inside the Campus.
+- Other please explain - Areas of the school open to visitors - Administration offices - Restrooms - Classrooms only with prior authorization by the Director of Education, Campus President, or designee such as Program Director - Visitors must adhere to the same standards of conduct as employees and students. - Employees are responsible for their visitors while inside the Campus.